 Go fair trade

-Whenever I find a hair tie lying around on the ground, left and forgotten, I collect it up, take it home with me (wash it, of course) and use as my own!
-I tell you it’s such a great money saver, I’m that person who’ll go out and buy a new pack of 20 and lose 19 of them in the first week.
-That final hair tie I’ll treat with such care until that fateful day about 6 months later when I lose it too, or it breaks (it’s a sad day when that happens).
-Any who, collecting up hair ties means I haven’t had to buy any of my own for about a year now.
-If you find those plastic spirally ones, you can actually boil them to tighten them back up again (and it also cleans them, too), and they’re good as new again!
-However, if you’re not too keen on using other people’s old or forgotten hair ties, you can actually make your own!
-I share the full step-by-step process here, but to sum it up in one breath (cause I know you don’t have all day to read this post, and it’s already getting pretty long as is…):
+Whenever I find a hair tie lying on the ground, left and forgotten, I collect it up, take it home, wash it, and use it as my own!
+I tell you, it’s such a great money saver.
+I’m that person who’ll go out and buy a new pack of 20 hair ties and lose 19 of them in the first week.
+Collecting up hair ties means I haven’t had to buy any of my own for about a year now.
+If you find those plastic spirally ones, you can boil them to re-tighten and they’re good as new again!
+You can even make your own hair bands.
+To sum it up in one breath (cause I know you don’t have all day to read this post):

-you-grab-a-pair-of-old-used-stockings-tights-or-old-leggings-preferably-ones-with-holes-in-them-that-you-won’t-be-using-ever-again-and-cut-the-legs-to-make-hair-ties!
-Voila!
-Sounds easy?
-It honestly is!
-And it’s such a great zero-waste idea!
-I swear once you’ve done this you’ll have a life’s supply of hair ties from then on out.
-Even if you lose them all the time like I do!
-You’ll never have to buy another hair tie ever again!!
+It’s such a great zero-waste idea!
+I swear once you’ve done this you’ll have a life’s supply of hair ties, even if you lose them all the time like I do.

-Rather than using harsh, chemical filled hair dyes that not only damage your luscious locks but wash down the drain polluting our waterways and ecosystems, you can actually make your own natural versions!
-I’ve dyed my hair using turmeric, given highlights to my hair using apple cider vinegar, used beet juice to dye my hair purple, and dyed my hair red with henna!
-There are heaps of other natural ways to dye hair (completely chemical-free!), and I will be sharing more cool natural hair dyes in future.
-But feel free to experiment with what works on your hair! (and totally let me know, so I can try them out as well!)
+Rather than using harsh, chemical-filled hair dyes that not only damage our luscious locks but wash polluting toxic chemicals down our drains and into our waterways, instead we can make our own!
+I’ve dyed my hair using turmeric, given highlights to my hair using apple cider vinegar, used beet juice to dye my hair purple, and even dyed my hair red with henna!
+There are heaps of other natural ways to dye hair, without the chemicals.

-I tried this out last year and absolutely loved it!
-It was so much fun!
-I regrew carrots, bok choy, garlic, onion, fennel, cabbage, spring onions, and celery, but the sky is really the limit with this!
-There are so many different veggies you can regrow (including growing an avocado tree from seed!).
-Once some of the veggies are big enough, you can transplant them into soil, OR simply leave them in the container of water (you may just need to top up the water every so often) and have an endless supply of veggies to pick from!
-For the whole process of how to regrow veggies from scraps, see here.
+I tried this out last year and just loved it!
+I regrew carrots, bok choy, garlic, onion, fennel, cabbage, spring onions, and celery.
+There are so many different veggies you can regrow.
+Once some of the veggies are big enough, you can transplant them into soil, or simply leave them in the container of water and have an endless supply of veggies to pick from!

 Products containing palm oil is a big one.
-I have an app on my phone called palm oil scanner, and I use it to scan the barcodes of products to check if they have palm oil hidden in them.
+I have an app on my phone called Palm Oil Scanner, and I use it to scan the barcodes of products to check if they have palm oil hidden in them.
 Marketers can be quite sneaky, and label palm oil under a different name like “vegetable oil”, so it can be helpful to have a scanner like this to double check.
-Making your own products can be another way to help reduce the risk of accidentally buying products containing palm oil in them.
-Palm oil is very harmful on our planet and rainforest ecosystems, where vast areas of native forests are cut down/burned/cleared away to make room for palm oil plantations.
+Making your own products can be another way to help reduce the risk of accidentally buying products containing palm oil.
+This oil is very harmful to our planet and rainforest ecosystems, where vast areas of native forests are cut down/burned/cleared away to make room for palm oil plantations.
 Even sustainable palm oil I’m still iffy about.
-I believe there are many other alternatives to use other than palm oil, so i just avoid it completely (that’s my own personal preference), but sustainable palm oil I do agree is better than unsustainable, however I just avoid any type of palm oil in my products.
+I believe there are many other alternatives to using palm oil, so I choose avoid it completely, but sustainable palm oil I do agree is better than unsustainable, however I just avoid any type of palm oil in my products.

-Weird, right?
-Why would avocados be put on this list.
-Just wait… I learnt this tip from Gittemary Johansen in one of her videos, and was surprised to hear that avocados, if not sourced mindfully, can have quite an impact on the planet (not in a good way).
-Avocados have become quite the “trendy” food (you may have noticed on Instagram?), and because of this, their demand has skyrocketed.
-Gittemary mentioned that a lot of avocados are sourced from Mexico, where they tend to monocrop them.
-This monocropping causes big problems on the soil and surrounding ecosystems (as it’s very unnatural to grow one type of crop on the same land year after year).
-This strips soil of nutrients, and can over time, cause soil to become barren, where it is no longer fertile and can’t grow anything on it anymore.
-What’s more, it creates the spread of pests and diseases, which must be treated with yet more chemicals.
-It also affects and alters the natural ecosystem around it, requires lots of water to irrigate, pollutes groundwater supplies, and uses a lot of fossil fuel energy (among many other things).
-So, if you can, it can be a good idea to source avocados locally (going back to the point about purchasing locally-grown from local markets), and buy seasonal.
+I learnt this tip from Gittemary Johansen in one of her videos, and was surprised to hear that avocados, if not sourced mindfully, can be quite impactful on the planet.
+Avocados have become quite the “trendy” food, and because of this their demand has skyrocketed.
+Gittemary mentioned that a lot of avocados are sourced from Mexico, where they’re often grown in monocrops.
+This monocropping causes big problems on the soil and surrounding ecosystems (it’s very unnatural to grow one type of crop on the same land year after year).
+This strips soil of nutrients and can cause soil to become barren.
+What’s more, it promotes the spread of pests and diseases which must be treated with yet more chemicals, it alters the natural ecosystems around it, requires lots of water to irrigate, pollutes groundwater, and uses a lot of fossil fuel energy (among other things).
+So, if you can, source avocados locally and buy seasonal.

 What are some low-waste ideas that you’ve added into your daily life?
 How did you find transitioning to more of a low-waste lifestyle?
-Share your experience below!
-We’d love hear!
+Share in the comments below.